stocalc/stocalc.github.io/README.md

 ---

 ## 👨‍🏫 Professor Bio
 **Prof. Sandeep Juneja** is a renowned researcher in stochastic processes, mathematical finance, and applied probability.
-He has made significant contributions to the theory and practice of stochastic modeling in finance and operations research.
+He has made significant contributions to the theory and practice of stochastic modeling in finance, climate, and Epidemiology.

 ---